 Nina Marie Corona is currently pursuing a Doctor of Ministry degree at Fordham University.
 She possesses a Master of Arts in Spirituality from Loyola University Chicago.
 She also studied graduate theology at St. Charles Borromeo Seminary and LaSalle University.
-Because of her desire to contribute to a solution to the national addiction and overdose epidemic, Nina also obtained education certification in Alcohol & Drug Counseling from Villanova University and is a Pennsylvania Board Certified Recovery Specialist.
+Because of her desire to contribute to a solution to the national addiction and overdose epidemic, Nina also obtained an education certification in Alcohol & Drug Counseling from Villanova University.
 Nina is an experienced artist with a B.A. in Studio Arts, and she utilizes her gifts of drawing, painting, and sculpting to express the joyful and painful experiences of life.

-As an educator, a theologian, an artist, and a motivator, Nina’s speaking engagements combine all of her God-given gifts and talents to provide an educational and inspirational experience for all.
+As an educator, a theologian, an artist, and an inspirational speaker, Nina’s speaking engagements combine all of her God-given gifts and talents to provide an educational and inspirational experience for all.
 Her retreats and presentations always include images and music in addition to lectures — to move both minds and hearts.

 Nina has been a guest on several radio spots including Radio Maria and Domestic Church Media.
 She is an approved speaker for the Archdiocese of Philadelphia and the Catholic Diocese of Allentown.
 Nina resides in Easton, Pennsylvania with her husband Mark.
 Nina and Mark have been married for over thirty-five years and have two adult daughters and one grandson.